jjanvier/tdd.sh/README.md

 Committing everytime tests are green totally frees the mind.
 When it's committed, that means the code works.
 It's simple as that.
 There is nothing else to remember.

-### Committing before the code has been written, won't this screw my git history?
+### Committing automatically the code, won't this screw my git history?

 Surprisingly, I find it's quite the opposite.
 The `tdd new` command forces us to explain what we want to achieve, not the how.
 Which is exactly what should be good a git history.